Skip to main content

 The word "smart" gets thrown around loosely in the appliance world, but for dehumidifiers, it refers to a specific set of connected features that transform how you interact with the unit.

 Wi-Fi connectivity and companion apps are the foundation.
-A smart dehumidifier connects to your home Wi-Fi network and pairs with a manufacturer's smartphone app — LG ThinQ, MSmartHome (Midea), ConnectLife (Hisense), or GE's SmartHQ.
+A smart dehumidifier connects to your home Wi-Fi network and pairs with a manufacturer's smartphone app — MSmartHome (Midea) or GE's SmartHQ.
 Through the app, you can monitor current humidity levels in real time, set a target humidity percentage, check whether the water bucket is full, view energy usage, and receive push notifications for maintenance tasks like filter cleaning.

 Scheduling and automation take convenience a step further.
 Most smart dehumidifiers let you create daily or weekly schedules — for example, running the unit at full capacity during the day when you are at work and dialing it back to a quieter setting overnight.
-Some models, like the LG PuriCare, go beyond manual scheduling with auto-learning modes that study your home's humidity patterns over time and adjust operation automatically without any input from you.
+Some models go beyond manual scheduling with intelligent humidistats that monitor conditions and adjust compressor operation automatically to maintain your target humidity efficiently.

 Voice assistant integration lets you control the dehumidifier with spoken commands through Amazon Alexa, Google Assistant, or in some cases Apple HomeKit.
 Commands like "Alexa, set the dehumidifier to 45 percent" or "Hey Google, what is the basement humidity?" add a layer of hands-free convenience, especially useful when your hands are full or the unit is in a different room.